 (2) RYT(ij)k= RYijk+RYjik,

 Where RYT(ij)k is the Relative Yield Total of the mixture containing varieties i and j in treatment k.
 RYT = 1 means that the mixture as a whole produced similar amount of biomass than expected from the productivity of the varieties grown in pure stands, whereas RYT > 1 means that the mixture produced more biomass than expected, and RYT < 1 means that the mixture produced less biomass than expected.

+For each mixture within each treatment, we then computed complementarity and selection effects (CE and SE, respectively) following the additive partitioning proposed by Loreau and Hector (2001):

+NBE=Yo-YE= CE+SE, with CE=N∆RY M and SE=Ncov(∆RY, M),

+Where NBE is the Net Biodiversity Effect (highly correlated to RYT), Yo is the observed biomass of the mixture, YE is the expected biomass of the mixture based on the pure stand biomasses and mixture proportions, N is the number of components in the mixture (here N=2), ∆RY is the difference between the observed Relative Yield of the mixture and the expected Relative Yield of the mixture (i.e., simply its proportion seeded, here expected RY = 0.5), and M is the pure stand biomass.
+We computed CE and SE using the apm() function from the bef package (https://github.com/BenjaminDelory/bef).